 An impossible task

-When she arrived at the meeting, she had expected to negotiate how many children she could bring back with her on her first trip.
+When she arrived at the meeting, she expected to negotiate the number of children she could bring back on her first trip.

 However, Eichmann refused all negotiations and instead gave her a challenge.

-He charged her with the care of 600 Jewish children, believing it would be an impossible task and that her operation was doomed to fail.
+He challenged her with the care of 600 Jewish children, convinced that the task was impossible and that her operation was doomed to fail.

 He couldn’t have been more wrong.